-Many people consider edibles to be a safe and discreet way to take marijuana.
+Many people consider edibles to be a safe and discreet way to take cannabis.
 However, there are also risks that people should know.

-Find out with this article about the effects and side effects of cannabis edibles, including how these differ from smoking marijuana.
+Find out with this article about the effects and side effects of cannabis edibles, including how these differ from smoking cannabis.

-Edible marijuana products typically provide the same benefits as other forms of marijuana.
+Edible cannabis products typically provide the same benefits as other forms of cannabis.
 People ingest them to achieve certain effects, such as relaxation, or to treat medical conditions, such as chronic pain.

-Some of the beneficial effects of marijuana edibles include:
+Some of the beneficial effects of cannabis edibles include:

 Relaxation and anxiety relief